munificent/craftinginterpreters/book/introduction.md

 And, finally, Java is hugely popular.
 That means there's a good chance you already know it, so there's less for you to learn to get going in the book.
 If you aren't that familiar with Java, don't freak out.
 I try to stick to a fairly minimal subset of it.
-I use the diamond operator from Java 8 to makes things a little more terse, but that's about it as far as advanced features go.
+I use the diamond operator from Java 7 to makes things a little more terse, but that's about it as far as "advanced" features go.
 If you know another object-oriented language like C# or C++, you can probably muddle through fine.

-For our first interpreter, we'll focus mostly on *concepts*.
-We'll write the simplest, cleanest code we can to correctly implement the semantics of the language.
-This will get us comfortable with the basic techniques and also hone our understanding of exactly how the language is supposed to behave.

-The end result is a simple, readable implementation, but not a very *fast* one.
+By the end of part II, we'll have a simple, readable implementation.
+What we won't have is a *fast* one.
 It also leans on Java for managing memory and representing objects.
-But we want to learn how the Java virtual machine itself implements those things.
+But we want to learn how the Java virtual machine *itself* implements those things.

-### Part III, The second interpreter
+## The second interpreter

-**TODO: Condense.**

 So in the next part, we'll start all over again, but this time in C. C is the perfect language for understanding how an implementation *really* works, all the